franhancock/Metastability-demystified/README.md

 fran.hancock@kcl.ac.uk
 January 2024</td></tr></table>

-# Animations
+# **Animations**

-### Setup your local path
+Setup your local path:

 addpath(genpath('/Users/HDF/Hancock Dean Dropbox/Doug Dean/Fran/Academics/PostDoc/Projects/META_MODELLING'))

-## If you just wish to run the animations without re-running the simulation
-## You will still need to download the Brain Dynamics Toolbox here https://bdtoolbox.org/
+If you just wish to run the animations without re-running the simulation You will still need to download the Brain Dynamics Toolbox here https://bdtoolbox.org/

 In the models folder, load a model into MATLAB, e.g.

 load HMM.mat sys
 gui = bdGUI(sys)

-## If you wish to run the simulations then  download the Brain Dynamics Toolbox here https://bdtoolbox.org/
+If you wish to run the simulations then  download the Brain Dynamics Toolbox here https://bdtoolbox.org/

 ### Kuramoto Shanahan model